IntangibleMatter/intangiblematter.github.io/content/posts/a-brief-rant-about-everything-everywhere.md

 {{< imgtitletext
 "/media/a-brief-hantiplad-about-everything-everywhere/jobu_tupekai_is_iconic.GIF"
-"god I wish I knew how to look this good in makeup" >}}
+"god I wish I knew how to look this good in makeup" "Jobu Tupaki it's organic gif"
+>}}

 {{<caption "Our deadpan-hyper chaotic-evil queen." >}}